algorandfoundation/docs/docs/feature-guides/accounts.md

 ## Wallet-derived (kmd)

 The Key Management Daemon is a process that runs on [Algorand nodes](../reference-docs/node_files.md#kmd), so if you are using a [third-party API service](../getting-started/setup.md#1-use-a-third-party-service), this process likely will not be available to you. kmd is the underlying key storage mechanism used with `goal`.
-The SDKs can also connect to kmd through a REST Endpoint IP address and access token.
+The SDKs also connect to kmd through a REST endpoint and access token.

 **Reasons you might want to use kmd**

 Public/private key pairs are generated from a single master derivation key.
-You only need to remember the single mnemonic that represents this master derivationn key to regenerate all of the accounts in that wallet.
-Wallet-level mnemonics are not interchangeable with account-level mnemonics.
+You only need to remember the single mnemonic that represents this master derivation key (i.e. the wallet passphrase/mnemonic) to regenerate all of the accounts in that wallet.

 There is no way for someone else to determine that two addresses are generated from the same master derivation key.
 This provides a potential avenue for applications to implement anonymous spending for end users without requiring users to store multiple passphrases.

 **Reasons you might not want to use kmd**

 Using kmd requires running a process and storing keys on disk.
-If you do not have access to a node or require a more lightweight solution, [Standalone Accounts](#standalone) may be a better suited option.
+If you do not have access to a node or you require a more lightweight solution, [Standalone Accounts](#standalone) may be a better suited option.

 ### How-to use kmd